tsabunkar/db_mysql_practice/readme.md

 - To remove the identical data, To make data unique ==> Column should be made as Primary Key
 - For ex- emailID column, Mobile number, UUID, or some type of unique identifiers etc
 - Primary Key ==> A unique identifier on ROW
+- The PRIMARY KEY constraint uniquely identifies each record in a table.
+- A table can have only ONE primary key; and in the table, this primary key can consist of single or multiple columns.
+- Primary keys must contain UNIQUE values, and cannot contain NULL values.

 - To Generate the ID Automatically:- AUTO_INCREMENT

 ---